freqtrade/freqtrade/docs/configuration.md

 !!!
 Note
     If `stoploss_on_exchange` is enabled and the stoploss is cancelled manually on the exchange, then the bot will create a new order.

 !!!
+Warning "Using market orders"
+    Please read the section [Market order pricing](#market-order-pricing) section when using market orders.

+!!!
 Warning "Warning: stoploss_on_exchange failures"
     If stoploss on exchange creation fails for some reason, then an "emergency sell" is initiated.
 By default, this will sell the asset using a market order.
 The order-type for the emergency-sell can be changed by setting the `emergencysell` value in the `order_types` dictionary - however this is not advised.